-Western Michigan University is a dynamic, student-centered research university with an enrollment of 25,000.
+Western Michigan University is a dynamic, student-centered research university with an enrollment of approximately 24,000.
 WMU is focused on delivering high-quality undergraduate instruction and fostering significant research activities.
-The Carnegie Foundation for the Advancement of Teaching places WMU among only 76 public institutions in the nation with high research activity.
+The Carnegie Foundation for the Advancement of Teaching places WMU among fewer than 200 institutions in the nation with high research activity.
 U.S. News & World Report’s annual ranking of colleges and universities includes WMU as one of the nation’s top-100 public universities.
 WMU is one of only 100 public colleges and universities to be granted a chapter of Phi Beta Kappa, the nation’s most prestigious academic honors society.
-At WMU, you will receive a high-quality education that will help you reach your goals and you will have a college experience that will give you the Western Edge.

 WMU offers many program choices so you can get the degree you want from a university that goes above and beyond.
 If you’re determined to pursue one area of study, chances are WMU’s program in that area is nationally acclaimed.
 If you’re not quite sure what you want to study, there’s ample opportunity to explore.
 Either way, you’ll be challenged to excel beyond your expectations.
 Beyond our smart program choices, WMU offers many opportunities to enrich your education such as First-Year Experience, and Lee Honors College.